Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Potential Contributions to Grid Control Strategies

-Dynamic Transmission Topology Control (TC): Although scalable practical solutions have not been yet achieved, there is an ongoing interesest in the research community for this emerging control technology \cite{sari} for its potential to manage the uncertainty of power sources and flow patterns on a grid with high penetration of renewable energy \cite{wang}.
+{\it Dynamic Transmission Topology Control (TC)}: Although scalable practical solutions have not been yet achieved, there is an ongoing interest in the research community for this emerging control technology \cite{sari} for its potential to manage the uncertainty of power sources and flow patterns on a grid with high penetration of renewable energy \cite{wang}.
 The control strategy consists of switching lines on or off to relieve voltage and line flow violations \cite{wang}, with a considerable impact on small-signal and transient stability \cite{sari, wang}.
-Based on our analysis, any TC action that modifies the structure of the grid should firstly guarantee phase-cohesiveness and secondly that $\sqrt{a(L')}$, where $L'$ is the Laplacian matrix of the modified topology, is never less than the damping rate of the system; otherwise, there will surely exist at least one mode that decays slowly in time.
+Based on our analysis, any TC action that modifies the structure of the grid should firstly guarantee phase-cohesiveness (e.g. through grid mechanical power tunning \cite{fazlyab} as an optimization problem) and secondly that $\sqrt{a(L')}$, where $L'$ is the Laplacian matrix of the modified topology, is never less than the damping rate of the system; otherwise, there will surely exist at least one mode that decays slowly in time.

+{\it Power System Stabilizer:} Here, we highlight the benefit of providing a mode-related input to a PSS, which is the main grid control device to guard the system against small-signal instability.
+PSS are off-line tuned generator controllers for which significant disadvantages have been found, mainly due to being local devices that do not use remote signal inputs and therefore do not adaptively change their setpoints according to the power system operating conditions \cite{derong}.

+Formerly, PSS used a measurement of the speed deviation of a number of points along the generator's shaft to then calculate the average speed deviation.
+For long shafts prone to torsional oscillations, this method turned out to be troublesome \cite{machowski}.
+It was later found that the need to measure the speed deviation at a number of points along the shaft can be avoided by calculating the average speed deviation from measured electrical quantities.
+This method indirectly calculates the equivalent speed deviation $\Delta\omega_{i}^{eq}$ from the integral of the accelerating power at machine $i$ \cite{machowski}: